abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Invertible functions are called *isomorphisms*.
 When there exists an invertible function between two sets, we say that the sets are *isomorphic*.
 For example, because we have an invertible function that converts the temperature measured in *Celsius* to temperature measured in *Fahrenheit*, and vise versa, we can say that temperatures measured in Celsius and Fahrenheit are isomorphic.

-Isomorphism means "same form" in Greek (although actually their form is the only thing which is different between two isomorphic sets), or more formally:
+Isomorphism means "same form" in Greek (although actually their form is the only thing which is different between two isomorphic sets).

+Now it's time to define isomorphisms formally.
+One way to do that is the following:

 {: .definition}

+> (Internal) Two sets $A$ and $B$ are isomorphic (or $A ≅ B$) if there exist a one-to-one relationship between their elements.

+This definition does not tell us anything about the most important quality of isomorphisms --- invertability.
+So, we will present a different one:

+{: .definition}

-> Two sets $A$ and $B$ are isomorphic (or $A ≅ B$) if there exist functions $f: A \to B$ and its reverse $g: B \to A$, such that $f \circ g = ID_{A}$ and $g \circ f = ID_{B}$.
+> (External) Two sets $A$ and $B$ are isomorphic (or $A ≅ B$) if there exist functions $f: A \to B$ and its reverse $g: B \to A$, such that $f \circ g = ID_{A}$ and $g \circ f = ID_{B}$.

 Notice how the identity function comes in handy.
-In fact, notice that the concept of isomorphism is defined only by using the identity function and functional composition, this is our first completely *categorical* definition.
+In fact, notice that the concept of isomorphism is defined only by using the identity function and functional composition, this is our first completely external, completely *categorical* definition (if you don't count composition itself).

 ### Isomorphism and identity